NEET Biotechnology and Its Applications Test

 • Explanation: Recombinant DNA technology is used to manipulate DNA and create GMOs by inserting genes from one organism into the DNA of another organism, making it widely applicable in agriculture, medicine, and research.

-#9.
-Which of the following is not used as a vector in genetic engineering?
+#47.
+Which of the following is used as a selectable marker in genetic engineering?

 • Answer: (4) All of the above